 Distribution: Central and tropical west Africa

 Color/Appearance: Heartwood color can vary, ranging from a pale pinkish orange to a deep brownish red.
-Most pieces tend to start reddish orange when freshly cut, darkening substantially over time to a reddish/purplish brown (some lighter pieces age to a grayish brown).
+Most pieces tend to start a vibrant reddish orange when freshly cut, darkening substantially over time to a reddish/purplish brown (some lighter-colored pieces can age to a grayish brown).
+UV-inhibiting finishes may prolong, but not prevent the gradual color-shift of this brightly colored wood.
 See the article Preventing Color Changes in Exotic Woods for more information.

 Grain/Texture: Grain is usually straight, but can sometimes be interlocked.
 With a coarse, open texture and good natural luster.

 Rot Resistance: Has excellent decay resistance, and is rated as durable to very durable.
 Padauk is also reported to be resistant to termites and other insects.

 Workability: Overall padauk is easy to work, though tearout may occur when planing quartersawn or interlocked grain.
 Padauk turns and glues well.
 Filling the large open pores is usually necessary if a smooth, glass-like surface is desired.
 Reactive oil-based finishes, such as polyurethane, may have curing issues if the heartwood is not sealed properly beforehand.